Frequently Asked Questions

 3. The quality of instruction is vastly different.
 Our instructors know how to build an design a class.
 They know how to move you in and out of poses, and they understand how to modify when a physical limitation prevents you from going deeper.

-You get a free class for your birthday valid one day prior, day of, and one day after your birthday.
+You get a free class if you attend on, one day before, or one day after your birthday.
 Proof of birthdate required.